racheljlee6/studbud/README.md

 ## Iteration 3
 Similarly with the navigation bar, a piece of feedback given was that the red from the mockup reminded students of ‘error’ and a different colour could be considered to show which tab was active and chosen.
 From this I chosen to use css and create an underline for the tab that the user was visiting.

+### Self-Reflection
+If given the chance to improve on the assessment, I would definetely allocation more time playing around different ways of storing objects and data.
+I was unable to get my kanban board to fully function and would definetly continue to play around with the code and try and debug and find the cause.
+Additionally, I would try and include more design methods into my user testing.
+This time round I asked my particpants what they thought of a specific feature, however next time I would create tasks and ask them to think-aloud and complete them without my assistence to not only test the functionality but the user experience and get feedback based on that along with UI feedback.

 ## References
 - *A. (2022, April 08).
 How to build a Pomodoro Timer app with JavaScript.
 Retrieved May 20, 2022, from https://freshman.tech/pomodoro-timer/*